bluematt/cr-pipeline/README.md

-# pipeline
+# cr-pipeline

-A basic pipeline.
+A basic pipeline implementation in Crystal.

 ## Installation